In this section

 Legal Aid Queensland has specialist lawyers who can help you with legal problems.
 We can also refer you for help to community legal centres, Aboriginal and Torres Strait Islander Legal Services, family violence prevention legal services, or other community services.

 Legal Aid Queensland has 14 offices across the state, from Southport to Cairns.

 We also provide outreach services face-to-face and through videoconferencing in regional and remote communities.
-See our website or call us on 1300 650 143 to find out where.
+See our website or call our Indigenous

 We provide legal help for criminal, family and civil law problems.
 Some problems we can help with include:

 Legal Aid Queensland may be able to provide a lawyer to represent you.
 This service is means and merit tested-we will look at what you earn, what you own and if your case has a good chance of success to decide if you are eligible for legal aid.
 We use the means and merit test to make sure we spend our limited funding on the most needy cases.

 If you rely solely on Centrelink payments for your income, you will usually pass the income section of our means test.
 You will still need to be assessed under the assets section of the means test and meet the merit test.
 Young people aged 17 years and under don't have to meet the means test to be eligible for aid, but may have to meet other guidelines.

 To apply for legal aid you'll need to fill out an application form and give us some financial information.

 Contact us for more information about how to apply for aid.